grafana/Grafana-Alloy-for-Beginners/README.md

 }
 ```

-In this section, we will be using the `discovery.http` component to ping an HTTP within our lab envirohment in charge of finding targets: "http://service-discovery/targets.json"
+In this section, we will be using the `discovery.http` component to ping an HTTP within our lab environment in charge of finding targets: "http://service-discovery/targets.json"

 This http endpoints are aware of all instances of loki, tempo, mimir, and pyroscope databases that are currently running within our environment